canonical/craft-parts/docs/common/craft-parts/reference/plugins/qmake_plugin.rst

 Environment variables
 ---------------------

-The plugin sets the QT_SELECT environment variable to ref:`qt-major-version`.
+The plugin sets the QT_SELECT environment variable to ref:`qmake-major-version`.

 Dependencies